Default video thumbnail

 Citadel of Aleppo

 The Citadel of Aleppo, which rises above the ancient city of Aleppo, is one of the foremost monuments of the Islamic world.
 Inside the walls, a long history of bombardments, pillaging and earthquakes had taken its toll.
-Conservation focused on a number of key areas that had a spatial or historic coherence: the Ayyubid Palace complex, the western section of the Citadel crown and the main surrounding walls.
+Our restoration efforts focused on areas with spatial or historic coherence: the Ayyubid Palace complex, the western section of the Citadel crown and the main surrounding walls.

 Citadel of Salah al Din

 The Citadel of Salah al Din is located in the coastal mountain range, close to the coastal town of Latakia.
-It rests high on a ridge between two deep ravines, surrounded by forest.
+Resting high on a ridge between two deep ravines and surrounded by forest, this site spans a history from the Franks, the crusaders, Salah al Din, Ayyubid and Mamluk periods and additions.

 Citadel of Masyaf

-The project included conservation of the entire structure.
-Just as at the other citadel sites, the physical conservation work conserved the ruined character of the monument while adding support and strength where required.
-Conservation work on the Citadel began in 2000 on a section of the outer wall, which had partially collapsed.
-A comprehensive conservation project encompassing the entire site was completed in 2004.
+The project included conservation of the entire structure, preserving the ruined character of the monument while adding support and strength where required.
+Conservation work on the Citadel began in 2000 and was completed in 2004.

-A small townscape improvement project, in Masyaf, focused on upgrading the central market complex, Souk al Saghir.
-It aimed to use built heritage as a catalyst for economic and social development, enhancing the commercial function of the market without undermining its historical fabric.
+Simultaneously, a small townscape improvement project in Masyaf focused on upgrading the central market complex, Souk al Saghir, enhancing its commercial function whilst preserving its historical fabric.